 Additional Learning Opportunities

-Corporate Educational Satellite Symposia offer industry and related organizations the opportunity to host non-commercial, grant-supported educational satellite sessions in conjunction with the meeting, enhancing the educational experience for attendees.
+Industry Supported Satellite Symposia offer industry and related organizations the opportunity to host non-commercial, grant-supported educational satellite sessions in conjunction with the meeting, enhancing the educational experience for attendees.
 These educational activities are presented with objectivity, balance and scientific rigor.
 They are planned solely by the sponsoring company, ACCME providers, medical education companies and/or non-profit organizations.
 These activities are not part of the official ACMG meeting programming and are not accredited by ACMG.
 Separate registration for the symposia is required.
-View individual session info and register here.

 Exhibit Theaters are half-hour sessions presented by exhibiting companies.
 These sessions showcase recent developments and applications of their products, techniques, and/or services and demonstrate how the product or service is used in practical and/or clinical settings.
 These sessions are not approved for educational credits.